alex-min/prediction-api/README.md

 The project is using the [standard Rails folder architecture](https://www.tutorialspoint.com/ruby-on-rails/rails-directory-structure.htm).
 The api endpoint is located in controllers/api and new api endpoints can be added under the [config/routes.yml](config/routes.yml) files using the ```:api``` namespace.

+## API Client

+A [command line client](https://github.com/alex-min/prediction-api-client) built in Python can also be used to access the API.